-I work as a quantitative portfolio manager focused mostly on digital assets while living full time as a digital nomad.
+I work as a quantitative portfolio manager focused mostly on digital assets while living sometimes as a digital nomad.

 I am a recovering tradfi banker.
 I worked in traditional finance for +10 years as an investment banker, derivatives trader, and quantitative portfolio manager before leaving for entrepreneurial pursuits.

 I grew up with computers and fell in love with programming in my teenage years.

 I am currently learning Spanish.
 Habla español conmigo!

 When I worked as a suit and tie chained to a desk in traditional finance we were prohibited from sharing almost anything online.
 I started this blog as a way to document and share the things I have learned and found useful in my journey.